Here you’ll find all the information about the City Pass.

 Local Care

-Through the Brandenburg State Government’s ‘Local Care’ programme, local authorities and communities have the opportunity to apply for funding for projects aimed at people with care needs and/or disabilities.
-These funds are intended to enable people with disabilities to participate in social life and to remain in their own homes for as long as possible.
-Support is also provided for family carers to advise, relieve the burden on and support them.
+Through the Brandenburg State Government’s ‘Local Care’ programme, local authorities and communities have the opportunity to apply for funding for projects aimed at people in need of care.
+These funds are intended to enable people in need of care to participate in social life and to remain in their own homes for as long as possible.
+Services are also being created for family carers to provide them with advice, support and guidance.

-TheHoffnungstaler Stiftung Lobetaloffers various social activities through its ‘Aufwind’ community centre, such as the storytelling café, games afternoons and information evenings on various topics relating to care and provision.
+TheHoffnungstaler Foundation Lobetaloffers various social activities at the ‘Aufwind’ community centre at Erich-Mühsam-Straße 38 in Eberswalde, such as the storytelling café, games afternoons and information evenings on various topics relating to care and provision.
+Senior citizens with a care level, as well as their relatives, are invited to attend.

-The Social Affairs Round Table is an association of various organisations running social services in Eberswalde.
-At the meetings, which take place around four times a year, the current situations at the respective organisations and the resulting needs for action are discussed and reviewed.
-The city administration acts as moderator, provides the venue and forwards the discussions to the relevant department heads in order to initiate specific measures to address the identified needs where necessary.One example of this is the ‘Social Services’ leaflet, first published in 2022, which lists the key points of contact for enquiries in the social sector.Interested organisations are warmly welcome to join the round table.
+The Social Affairs Round Table is an association of various organisations running social care facilities in Eberswalde.
+At the meetings, which take place around four times a year, the current situations at the respective facilities and the resulting needs for action are discussed and reviewed.
+The city administration acts as moderator, provides the venue and forwards the discussions to the relevant department heads to initiate specific measures to address the identified needs where necessary.One example of this is the ‘Social Services’ leaflet, first published in 2022, which lists the key points of contact for enquiries in the social sector.Interested organisations are warmly welcome to join the round table.

 Contact: